awwad/uptane/README.md

 Both repositories currently have metadata about 'firmware.img', which we added in the [2: Delivering an Update](#2-delivering-an-update) section.

-For this attack, we'll modify that to include malicious content.
+For this attack, we'll modify `firmware.img` to include malicious content, and will sign metadata certifying that malicious firmware file.

 To simulate a compromised directory key, we simply sign for an updated "firmware.img" that includes malicious content (the phrase "evil content" in